About the Great Lakes Current Incident Database

 2. Additionally, rip current related incidents may be under-reported because rip currents were not recognized on the Great Lakes as 'rip currents' until recent years (since approx. 2001).
 An older misnomer for these dangerous currents is "the undertow."

-3. Differences in reporting methods, such as widespread internet use-have allowed the data to be more easily collected, and this may affect the data (i.e it appears drowning deaths/rescues have increased since 2002…though it may be due to increased availability of information to incident collectors).
-Additionally, the term rip current was more widely advertised after 2005 (see #1).
+3. Differences in reporting methods, such as widespread internet use-have allowed the data to be more easily collected, and this may affect the data (i.e it appears drowning deaths/rescues have increased since 2002, though it is likely due to increased availability of information to incident collectors).
+Additionally, the term rip current was more widely advertised after 2005.

-To learn more about Beach Hazards/Dangerous Currents on the Great Lakes, or you want us to come and do a presentation for a group, or if you want data from the database, Contact US!
+To learn more about Beach Hazards/Dangerous Currents on the Great Lakes, or you want us to come and do a presentation for a group, contact us at: